YumekaMengjiaLYU/jekyll-multilingual/_posts/2020-06-08-advanced-models-for-cv.markdown

 ### Issue with one-stage detectors
 - Most of the candidate bboxes are background. easy to classify
 - The accumulated loss of the many easy examples overwhelms the loss of rare useful examples
-- Faster R-CNN prunes thses
+- Faster R-CNN in first stage prunes easy negatives
 - One stage detectors employ hard negative mining heuristics.
 - RetinaNet uses Focal Loss

 ### Semantic segmentation

 Bounding boxes are not good representations for certain types of objects.

 We need more refined representation.

 | Inputs | Targets |